ember-learn/super-rentals-tutorial/README.md

   shutting it down later.
 This is optional; by default, the command to start the server is used as the id, but this allows you to specify a shorter name if desired.

+* `lang`

+  The syntax highlight language to use in the resulting code block.
+Defaults to `shell`.

 * `hidden=true`